-Being stuck with a Corgi that tries to herd humans is not something you want to deal with.
+Being stuck with a Corgi that tries to herd humans is not something you want to deal with, especially if you have kids in the home.
 Early socialization and plenty of obedience training is needed to minimize these instinctual habits.

 When you think of world-class herding dogs, which breeds first come to mind?
 Perhaps, the Australian Shepherd or the Border Collie.
 Maybe even the Blue Heeler.

 All these herding dogs have a lot of similarities in both temperaments and physical traits.
 For example, they’re all agile, quick, sturdy with amazing stamina and strong work ethics.
 Most notably, they all don’t have short legs.